Fliplet/fliplet-cli/docs/API/components/form-builder.md

   data.foo = 'bar'

   // return a promise if this callback should be async.
-  // reject the promise to stop the form from submitting the data });
+  // reject the promise to stop the form from submitting the data or continuing });
 ```